The Picard group of the universal moduli stack of principal bundles on pointed smooth curves II: The restriction homomorphism

 where the \emph{Neron-Severi} group $\NS(\Bun_G^{\delta}(C))$ is the group of all triples $(l_{\scr R}, b_{\scr R}, b)$ consisting of \begin{enumerate}[(i)] \item $l_{\scr R}\in \Lambda^*(\scr R(G))$; \item $b_{\scr R}\in \Hom^s(\Lambda(\scr R(G))\otimes \Lambda(\scr R(G)), \End(J_C))$, i.e. $b_{\scr R}: \Lambda(\scr R(G))\otimes \Lambda(\scr R(G))\to \End(J_C)$ with the property that $b_{\scr R}(x_1\otimes x_2)^{\dag}=b_{\scr R}(x_2\otimes x_1)$ where $\dag: \End(J_C)\to \End(J_C)$ is the Rosati involution associated to the canonical polarization on $J_C$; \item $b\in \Bil^{s,\ev}(\Lambda(T_{G^{\sc}}))^{\scr W_G}\cong \Sym^2\Lambda^*(T_{G^{\sc}})^{\scr W_G}$; \end{enumerate} subject to the following compatibility conditions \begin{enumerate}[(a)] \item for some (equivalently any) lift $d^{\ss}\in \Lambda(T_G)$ of the image $\delta^{\ss}$ of $\delta$ in $\pi_1(G^{\ss})$, the direct sum

 is integral on $\Lambda(T_G)$; \item the orthogonal direct sum

 is integral on $\Lambda(T_G)\otimes \Lambda(T_G)$, where $\id_{J_C}:\bbZ\to \End(J_C)$ is the canonical map given by the addition on the abelian variety $J_C$. \end{enumerate} \end{teo} The (contravariant) functoriality of the exact sequence is described in \cite[Thm.
 5.3.1(iv)]{BH10}.
-Note that if $T$ is a torus then
+Note that if $T$ is a torus, the group in \emph{(iii)} is trivial and the conditions \emph{(a)} and \emph{(b)} are always satisfied.
+In particular, the projection on the first two factors give an isomorphism of groups